Browsed by

 IMG_1335

 The backside of the garden has gone a bit feral on me this summer.
 Actually, the whole veggie garden is pretty feral — there’s way too much grass, and weeds, and because I’ve been experimenting with broadcast sowing, things are just coming up where they will, or not.
 Domenica Marchetti, of the new book Preserving Italy (blog posts to come), has been using the hashtag #gardenofneglect, and that’s kind of how I feel about mine this summer.
+If you need help building or maintaining your garden, you may hire a landscaping company Jacksonville like AJAX Landscaping.

 Or do I?
 Is it neglect, or have I finally gotten the garden to where it pretty much does what I want it to, without a whole lot of work?
 A couple of years ago I read Masanobu Fukuoka‘s book The One Straw Revolution.
 Fukuoka turned me definitively away from row planting, and although I’m not nearly as observant as I should be about what will sprout when, and how to plant vegetable crops so that they’ll shade out the weeds (will anything shade out my Bermuda grass?), the book did turn me toward a richer, messier mode of gardening, and one that also somehow broke through my notion that flowers don’t belong in the veggie garden.